armistize/RuntimePermission/README.md

 >

 #Usages
+For checking and requesting runtime permission if needed.
 ```
         PermissionManager permissionManager = PermissionManager.getInstance();

-        // Checking and requesting runtime permission if needed.
         if (!permissionManager.isGranted(this, Manifest.permission.READ_EXTERNAL_STORAGE)) {
             permissionManager.requestReadExternalStoragePermission(this);
         } else {